Launcelot Kiggell: Early life and military career

-From 1904 to 1907 he was Deputy Assistant Adjutant-General (DAAG) at Staff College, Camberley.
-In 1905 he presented a paper to the Aldershot Military Society, which was criticised for excessive emphasis on the lessons of the Napoleonic and Franco-Prussian Wars rather than the more recent Boer and Russo-Japanese Wars.
+He was promoted to substantive lieutenant colonel in January 1904, and from then until 1907 he was DAAG at the Staff College, during which he was promoted to brevet lieutenant colonel in April 1905.
+In that year he presented a paper to the Aldershot Military Society, which was criticised for excessive emphasis on the lessons of the Napoleonic and Franco-Prussian Wars rather than the more recent Boer and Russo-Japanese Wars, and "stressing that battles would be localized with reserves conveniently placed within a few hours' march.
+Unsurprisingly, his audience was critical of this view".
 He wrote a revised edition of Edward Hamley's Operations of War.
-He wanted to change the name of Staff College to the "War School" and to train commanders rather than just staff officers, a view which he shared with Rawlinson, Robertson and Haig.
+He wanted to change the name of Staff College to the "War School" and to train commanders rather than just staff officers, a view which he shared with Henry Rawlinson, William Robertson and Douglas Haig, all of whom he would encounter during World War I.

-He was a General Staff Officer (GSO1) at Horse Guards (Army Headquarters) from 1907 to 1909.
-He was awarded the CB in 1908.
-He was then Brigadier-General in charge of Administration at Scottish Command from March to October 1909.
-He was Director of Staff Duties at the War Office from 1909 to 1913, in succession to Haig, of whom he was something of a protégé.
-He was considered as a successor for Henry Wilson as Commandant of Staff College in 1910, but the post went to Robertson; instead he succeeded Robertson as Commandant in 1913.
-J F C Fuller, a student at Staff College at the time, saw Kiggell as "a highly educated soldier, but a doctrinaire … he possessed knowledge, but little vision … a dyspeptic, gloomy and doleful man".
+He was promoted in January 1907 to colonel and was a general staff officer (GSO1) at Horse Guards (army headquarters) from 1907 to 1909.
+He was awarded a Companion of the Order of the Bath in June 1908.
+He was then promoted to temporary brigadier general in charge of administration at Scottish Command from March to October 1909.
+He was then director of staff duties at the War Office from 1909 to 1913, in succession to Haig, of whom he was something of a protégé.
+He was considered as a successor for Henry Wilson as commandant of the Staff College in 1910, but the post went to Robertson; instead he succeeded Robertson as commandant in October 1913 and for which he was allowed to retain his temporary rank.
+J. F. C. Fuller, a student at the Staff College at the time, saw Kiggell as "a highly educated soldier, but a doctrinaire … he possessed knowledge, but little vision … a dyspeptic, gloomy and doleful man".

 First World War

-He served in World War I as Director of Military Training at the War Office from 1914, as Director of Home Defence at the War Office from later that year until 1915.
-He served briefly as Deputy Chief of the Imperial General Staff at the end of 1915.
+He served in the First World War as director of military training at the War Office from 1914, and as director of home defence at the War Office from later that year until 1915.
+He was promoted to major general in October 1914.
+He served briefly as deputy chief of the imperial general staff at the end of 1915.

-When Sir Douglas Haig was promoted to Commander-in-Chief of the BEF in December 1915, Kiggell was appointed Chief of General Staff to the BEF.
+When General Sir Douglas Haig was promoted to commander-in-chief of the British Expeditionary Force in December 1915, Kiggell was appointed chief of the general staff of the BEF, which saw him raised to the temporary rank of lieutenant general while serving in this position.
 Richard Butler, Haig's preferred choice, was considered too junior for the role.
 Kiggell would hold this position until early 1918.
-Kiggell was awarded the KCB in 1916.
-On 1 January 1917, he was promoted to temporary Lieutenant-General.
-Wilson, liaising with French Grand Quartier General early in 1917, claimed that Kiggell "hated the French".
+Kiggell was made Knight Companion of the Order of the Bath (KCB) in 1916.
+On 1 January 1917, he was promoted to substantive lieutenant general.
+Sir Henry Wilson, liaising with French Grand Quartier Général early in 1917, claimed that Kiggell "hated the French".